-- The Air Quality Control Zone or Zones where the prohibitions are in effect; the boundaries of the Goldstream, Fairbanks, and North Pole Air Quality Control Zones are located in III.D.7.03. - Exceptions to the prohibition of solid fuel-fired heating device operation.
+- The Air Quality Control Zone or Zones where the prohibitions are in effect; the boundaries of the Goldstream, Fairbanks, and North Pole Air Quality Control Zones are located in Section III.D.7.03. - Exceptions to the prohibition of solid fuel-fired heating device operation. - A statement that operators shall withhold fuel from non-exempt devices and ensure that combustion, as evidenced by visible smoke from a chimney, has ceased within three hours of the effective time of the declaration.
+The declaration contains an effective time of the curtailment so that the public will know the start of the three hours time period.